Greatest ABA Players of All Time

 Rashard Lewis

-Marvin Barnes was a complex figure in the annals of basketball history—both mesmerizingly talented and notorious for his off-court antics.
+Marvin Barnes was a complex figure in the annals of basketball history—both immensely talented and notorious for his off-court antics.

 His exploits, chronicled in ESPN’s "Spirits of St. Louis," painted a picture of a player who was as enigmatic as he was gifted.
 Barnes's on-court performances were nothing short of spectacular, earning him recognition as an ABA All-Pro twice during his three seasons with the team.
 Despite his off-court troubles, Barnes's raw talent was undeniable, averaging an impressive 24 points and 13 rebounds per game.
 In the playoffs, he elevated his game even further, showcasing his clutch prowess by upping his scoring average to an astonishing 30 points per game.